The Sisterhood of the Traveling Pants (film): Plot

-Lifelong best friends Lena Kaligaris, Tibby Rollins, Carmen Lowell, and Bridget Vreeland are teens from Bethesda, Maryland who are about to spend their first summer apart.
-Lena is visiting her grandparents in Santorini, Greece; Bridget is attending soccer camp in Baja California, Mexico; Carmen is visiting her father in South Carolina, USA; and Tibby is staying home.

-While shopping together, they find a pair of jeans that inexplicably fit them all perfectly.
+Lifelong best friends Lena Kaligaris, Tabitha "Tibby" Rollins, Carmen Lowell, and Bridget Vreeland are teens from Bethesda, Maryland who are about to spend their first summer apart — Lena is visiting her grandparents in Santorini, Bridget is attending soccer camp in Baja California, Carmen is visiting her father in South Carolina, and Tibby is staying home.
+While shopping together, the four find a pair of jeans that inexplicably fit them all perfectly despite their very different figures.
 They decide to share them equally over the summer, before parting the next day.

-While wearing the Pants, Lena is saved from drowning by local Greek boy Kostas Dounas.
-She later discovers their families are enemies.
-When Lena returns the shirt Kostas loaned her, he explains the dispute was over money and fish.
-Their grandfathers simultaneously claim that the other one cheated them.
+While wearing the pants, Lena is saved from drowning by local Greek boy Kostas Dounas.
+She later discovers her family has been feuding with Kostas' for ages due to a fiscal dispute between their respective grandfathers.
 Kostas pursues Lena, insisting the feud has nothing to do with them.
-She initially rebuffs his advances but eventually they secretly date.
+She initially rebuffs his advances, but eventually begins to secretly date him.
 Just after Kostas tells Lena he loves her, her family drags her away before she can answer.
-Lena's grandmother berates her for seeing him, and for sketching him shirtless.
-Lena appeals to her grandfather, and he lets her see Kostas before he leaves for Athens.
+Lena's grandmother berates her for seeing him, but Lena appeals to her grandfather, who allows her to see Kostas before he leaves for Athens.

-Working at a department store, Tibby finds young girl Bailey Graffman unconscious, so calls 911.
-Later, Bailey delivers the pants to Tibby's home when they are erroneously delivered to hers.
-Fascinated by Tibby's film-making, Bailey appoints herself her assistant.

-Initially annoyed, Tibby later accepts Bailey, and learns she has leukemia.
-When Bailey again goes into hospital, Tibby initially avoids her, but eventually visits with the pants.
-Tibby pleads with Bailey to take the pants and let the magic help her, but Bailey insists their magic brought them together.
-After spending time together there, Bailey dies.
+Working at a department store, Tibby finds a young girl unconscious and calls 911.
+Later, the same girl delivers the pants to Tibby's home when they are erroneously delivered to hers.
+Fascinated by Tibby's film-making, she introduces herself to Tibby as Bailey and appoints herself Tibby's assistant, to Tibby's initial annoyance.
+Tibby later learns that Bailey has leukemia.
+She visits Bailey in the hospital with the pants, pleading with her to take them and let their magic cure her, but Bailey declines.
+She later dies.
 Devastated, Tibby then edits her film inspired by and called “Bailey.”

-Arriving in South Carolina, Carmen finds her white father Al about to marry Lydia, mother of teens Paul and Krista.
-They are all blonde WASPs, unlike Carmen, who is a Catholic Puerto Rican.
-Although Carmen's father and step-family initially seem welcoming, they emotionally exclude her, acting as if she is not there.

-When Carmen comes downstairs speaking Spanish, assuming her father still understands her from his marriage to her mother, she is told that nobody does.
-Her idea of making dinner with Puerto Rican recipes does not interest them either.
+Arriving in South Carolina, Carmen finds that her white father Al is about to marry Lydia, a single WASP mother to teens Paul and Krista.
+Although Al's step-family initially seems welcoming, they soon begin to emotionally exclude Carmen, whose Catholic Puerto Rican upbringing creates a cultural disconnect.
+They dismiss Carmen when she speaks Spanish to Al, assuming he still understands her from his marriage to her mother, and reject her when she suggests making Puerto Rican recipes for dinner.
 Carmen overhears Krista and her friend talk mockingly about her.